Museums

 AI suggests; you approve.
 Every record is reviewed before it's published.
 Perfect for maintaining institutional standards.

-EAD3, Dublin Core, and CSV.
+Spectrum CSV, EAD3, Dublin Core, and CSV.
 Import directly into Axiell, Argus, Mimsy, Adlib, or any CMS that accepts standard formats.

 Common Questions

-Is Archivers.ai SPECTRUM-aligned?
+Is Archivers.ai Spectrum-aligned?

 Can I import records into our existing collections management system?